 Whether snow is melting down the slick sides of the Salt Lake Tabernacle roof or sunshine is reflecting blindingly off of the shiny silver aluminum, visitors are familiar with the iconic building’s domed appearance.
 But did you know that it didn’t always look that way?

-A historic photograph that was revealedat a Church press conference announcing details for the renovations in and around the Salt Lake Temple had an amusing detail that a lot of us probably overlooked: a black-roofed Salt Lake Tabernacle with white lettering on it.
+A historic photograph of Temple Square from a 2019 Church press conference had an amusing detail that a lot of us probably overlooked: a black-roofed Salt Lake Tabernacle with white lettering on it.

 “Pilots lost on their way to the Salt Lake airport just had to look at the tabernacle roof!”
 Bishop Dean M. Davies joked during the press conference.

 According to the Deseret News, in early days of aviation, many pilots flew from place to place using visual landmarks.
 Pilots who were unfamiliar with the area and got lost as they were looking for the Salt Lake City landing field were relieved when, with the approval of the First Presidency and Presiding Bishopric of the Church, the words “Salt Lake Airport” with an arrow pointing out the direction of the airport was painted in 30- to 50-foot white letters on the black roof of the tabernacle.